golang/proposal/design/text/12750-localization.md

 1. A Lookup of an associated template will find the first non-empty result of a Lookup on:
-	a. the language-specific template itself,
+	1. the language-specific template itself,
-	a. recursively, the result of Lookup on the template for the parent language (as defined by language.Tag.Parent) associated with its base template, or
+	1. recursively, the result of Lookup on the template for the parent language (as defined by language.Tag.Parent) associated with its base template, or
-	a. the base template.
+	1. the base template.
 1. Any template obtained from a lookup on a language-specific template will itself be a language-specific template for the same language.
    The same lookup algorithm applies for such templates.